Rob Hamilton @ ccrma

 For more information: ccrma concerts page

-Sea Songs will also be performed Friday, June 8 by Maureen Chowning at the Institut International de Musique Electroacoustique de Bourges as part of the Bourges Festival 2007's Friday evening concert honoring Max Mathew's 50 years of computer music [link en Francais].
+Sea Songs was performed Friday, June 8 by Maureen Chowning at the Institut International de Musique Electroacoustique de Bourges as part of the Bourges Festival 2007's Friday evening concert honoring Max Mathew's 50 years of computer music [link en Francais].

 Maps and Legends: an FPS-based interface for Composition and Improvisation